alisha-todd/alisha-todd/README.md

 ### **🌐 My Current Brands**
 - **Londyn King** — Lifestyle & digital products
 - **Love Alisha** — Creator brand & personal storytelling
-- **LL** — Logistics-focused service brand
+- **LL** — Logistics-focused service brand (in development)
 - **TEI** — Tech product (in development)

 ---

 ### **💛 About This Space**
-This GitHub is my digital workshop — a place where I build, explore, refine, and create.
+This GitHub is my digital workshop.
+A place where I build, explore, refine, and create.
 As my skills evolve, this profile will evolve with me.

 Elegant systems.